scarlett1204/stackoverflow_bigdata/README.md

 * ***Did you just visualize the dataset, and if so, why?*** No. We not only visualize our data but also make exploration with `groupBy` function so to have a general idea of the feature relationship at an average level.

 ## Results/Conclusions Section:
-What did you find and learn?
-How did you validate your results?

 * We've learned how to utilize cloud to deal with big data: using _wget_ to download, S3 bucket to store and EMR to play with the dataset.
 * We import ****BinaryClassificationMetrics**** in model evaluation part, using ***area under ROC(AUC)*** to measure model performance.
 AUC of the `Tags` predictive model is 0.6264.